db0htc/gyroheadtracker/README.md

 Please support Adafruit by buying from them, their code libraries and hardware has made so many projects like this one possible, and their contributions the arduino ecosystem can not be understated

+#usage

+upload files, assemble mount, mount mount to hat look at center of monitor and press calibrate button

 This project should work with any ESP-32-S3 adjacent board, and any BNO080 gyro using I2C, but i recommend the three links above for plug and play simplicity

 The above board is bluetooth capable, enabling a wireless version, but the bluetooth interface for mice is a bit weird and i didn't like it